 Diffuse astrocytomas are divided into two molecular groups according to IDH status:

-Importantly, if IDH is shown to be mutated then 1p19q status must be determined and shown to be not co-deleted (otherwise even with astrocytic histology, an IDH mutated, 1p19q co-deleted tumours is now classified as an oligodendroglioma).
+Importantly, if IDH is shown to be mutated, then 1p19q status must be determined and shown to be not co-deleted (otherwise, even with astrocytic histology, an IDH mutated, 1p19q co-deleted tumour is now classified as an oligodendroglioma).

-Diffuse low-grade gliomas of the cerebral hemispheres are typically diagnosed in young adults between 20-45 years old (mean 35 years of age).
+Diffuse low-grade gliomas of the cerebral hemispheres are typically diagnosed in young adults between ages 20-45 years (mean 35 years).
 There is, in fact, a biphasic distribution, with one peak in childhood (6-12 years) and the other peak in early adulthood (26-46 years)1.
 Childhood gliomas are mostly diffuse brainstem gliomas, which are discussed separately.

 The most common presenting feature (~40% of cases) is a seizure.
 This is particularly the case in adults.
 Headaches are often also present.
-Depending on the size of the lesion and its location other features may be present, such as hydrocephalus and focal neurological dysfunction including personality change.
+Depending on the size of the lesion and its location, other features may be present, such as hydrocephalus and focal neurological dysfunction, including personality changes.